Unlock loyalty ROI insights with Omnivy and Voucherify – register now for expert tips and a free worksheet!

 In the next part of the experiment, the price of both items was reduced by 1 cent – the Lindt Truffle's price was 14 cents and the Hershey Kiss was free.
 Within this model, 90% of participants opted for the free Hershey option, even though the price difference between the products was the same.

 The experiment proves that people do not simply set costs and benefits against each other but rather focus on acquiring a free product.
-This is exactly why BOGOF promotions are effective – the thought of getting something for free incentivizes customers to shop.
-The free item is often overvalued in their eyes, even when it is juxtaposed with a higher-quality product at a discounted price.
+This is exactly why a BOGOF deal is effective – the thought of getting something for free incentivizes customers to shop.
+The complimentary item is often overvalued in their eyes, even when it is juxtaposed with a higher-quality product at a discounted price.

 Additionally, BOGO promotions are usually introduced only for a limited period of time which creates a sense of urgency among customers convincing them to shop.